SohamSajekar/Text-Summarizer/README.md

 # Text-Summarizer
 Extractive text summarizer based sentence scoring algorithms.

+Team members and Roles
+1. Sanika Katekar: Implementing LSA technique for building text summarizer, Working on paraphrase generator collectively with other members
+2. Praveen Kumar Reddy: Implementing TF-IDF technique for building text summarizer, Working on paraphrase generator collectively with other members
+3. Soham Sajekar: Implementing LDA technique for building text summarizer, Working on paraphrase generator collectively with other members

 Through this project, we plan to address two of the challenging tasks in computational linguistics namely text summarization and paraphrasing, together.
 The task of identifying the most important parts of a long piece of text which preserves the key ideas and overall meaning,